Resurrecting the Buraq: How Ancient Icons Fuel Radical Voidpunk Futures

 The Moment Everything Changed

 When I first encountered digital archives of the Buraq—a 14th-century celestial, winged, human-faced hybrid—I didn’t see a religious relic.
-I saw a Voidsona (Voidpunk persona).
+I saw a Voidsona.

 My Creative Process: Where Archives Meet AI